 Pursuant to the Non-Housing Bond Expenditure Agreement between CRA/LA-DLA and the City, unencumbered excess bond proceeds originally retained for projects, deemed no longer needed, are to be transferred to the City and added to the approved Bond Spending Plans.
-Previously retained bond proceeds for specific projects in the amount of \$1,901,000 is no longer required.
-On September 20, 2017, CRA/LA-DLA remitted a total \$1,901,000 to the City pursuant to the approved ROPS.
+Previously retained bond proceeds for specific projects in the amount of \$4,301,000 is no longer required.
+On July 3, 2019 and September 20, 2017, CRA/LA-DLA remitted \$2,400,000 and \$1,901,000, respectively, to the City pursuant to the approved ROPS.

-P. Use of Estimates
+O. Use of Estimates